 Why This Guide Exists

-Off the shelf elearning is everywhere.
-It exists across almost every sector, for organisations of every size, and at a wide range of price points.
+Content and off the shelf content exists across almost every sector, for organisations of every size.
+You can buy content at a wide range of price points.
 Most L&D teams already have access to it, are renewing an existing licence, or are actively considering buying it.

 Many teams already have an elearning library in place.
 Others are approaching renewal, questioning whether the licence they have still makes sense, or trying to decide what to buy next.
 Some are at the very beginning, working out what to buy, who to buy from, and how it should fit alongside everything else they are doing.

 The problem most teams face is not access.
 It is not about whether the content exists or whether they can afford it.
-The real challenge is making it work in the context of day to day work.
-The flow of work.
+The real challenge is making it work in the context of day-to-day work.
+I have spoken to hundreds of buyers and leaders.
+They all have different challenges.
+One thing I have learnt is that they need to get learning content to lots of people in lots of locations, and a good elearning library in a decent LMS helps to do this.

 A challenge is making it work in the real world of work, where priorities shift, time is limited, and learning has to compete with everything else people are dealing with.